Form HT-1 · First contact

 1. Deploy cooling devices

 Shutters block, fans blow, ice cream slows things down.
-You pay with Coolness - the only currency that matters in a heatwave.
+You pay with your cooling budget - the only currency that matters in a heatwave.
 And that is only the basic kit.

 2. Repel the suns